-The state finals for 2013-14 will be held at Tenney Theatre, Cathedral of St. Andrew, on Sunday, March 2nd.
-The event begins at 11am and is free and open to the public.
+The state finals for 2017-18 will be held at Tenney Theatre, Cathedral of St. Andrew, Sunday, March 4, 2018.
+The event will be free and open to the public.

 The program is designed specifically to fit into a teacher’s busy schedule.
 The program takes place at the classroom level over the span of 2 to 3 weeks, according to each teacher’s interest and agenda, and it does not require full class periods.
-Teachers are provided with free curriculum materials – a teacher’s guide, a “Learning Recitation” DVD, posters, and website, www.poetryoutloud.org, all designed to meet national standards – to augment their regular curriculum with poetry recitation and competition.
+Teachers are provided with free curriculum materials – a teacher’s guide, posters, and website, all designed to meet national standards – to augment their regular curriculum with poetry recitation and competition.

 Please feel free to visit the national Poetry Out Loud website for a wealth of information on the contest at www.poetryoutloud.org.
-The website also has the 2013-2014 Teach Toolkit available as a pdf download.
+The website also has the 2017-2018 Teacher Toolkit available as a pdf download.

 If you have any questions or would like more information on the contest please contact us at 839-9885 ext 704 or at email@example.com

 This program is supported in part by the State Foundation on Culture and the Arts through appropriations from the Legislature of the State of Hawai'i and by the National Endowment for the Arts.